Consumer and Consumer Support Technical Assistance Center

-This funding opportunity provides financial support to nonprofit organizations that help improve the operations and services of peer-led mental health groups assisting adults with serious mental illness.
+This funding opportunity provides substantial financial support to nonprofit organizations and government entities for developing a national center that enhances training and technical assistance for peer-run behavioral health services, focusing on improving mental health care for individuals with serious mental illness.

 Award Range